AustrianTradingMachine/xwrpr/README.md

 ## **Caution**
 Please consider that XTBpy is still in Alpha stage and needs mor development to run stable and reliant.
-If you want to contribute please switch to the section

 <br/>